Nonprofit group proposes merging St. Louis city with county

 St. Louis was once among the nation’s largest cities, but as residents increasingly moved to the suburbs, the city’s population has fallen from a peak of around 860,000 in 1950 to less than 309,000 today.
 That makes it the nation’s 62nd-largest city, even as it anchors the 19th-largest metropolitan area.
 Combining with the county would give St. Louis 1.3 million residents.

+The task force recommendation says a merger also would save taxpayers millions of dollars.
+The study found that “$750 million in excess tax dollars are spent each year” because the region includes so many government entities — including 88 municipalities in addition to St. Louis city and county government.

+St. Louis’ reputation also would be bolstered.
+The high crime rate in the city would drop significantly if paired with the county’s relatively low crime rate.

-It’s a tall task.
-Though Democratic St. Louis County Executive Steve Stenger favors the merger, many of the leaders of the 88 municipalities in the county do not.
+Still, approval of the merger won’t come easily.
+Though Democratic St. Louis County Executive Steve Stenger favors it, many municipal leaders in the county do not.
 An organization called “Stop the City County Merger” wants the issue decided by St. Louis-area voters, not a statewide vote.

 But the Better Together report said a statewide vote is appropriate since it is the Missouri Constitution that defines the city/county relationship.